EnergySystemsModellingLab/MUSE_OS/docs/installing-muse.rst

    git clone https://github.com/SGIModel/StarMuse.git muse

 For interested users, there are plenty of `good`__ tutorials for `git`_.
-And then install the working directory into the conda environment:
+Next, it is possible to install the working directory into the conda environment:

 .. code-block:: bash